creativescala/creative-scala/src/pages/generative/exercises.md

 In this exercise we will combine parametric equations, from a previous chapter, with randomness.

 Let's start by making a method `perturb` that adds random noise to a `Point`.
-The method should have signature
+The method should have skeleton

 ```tut:silent:book
 def perturb(point: Point): Random[Point] =